USS Bosque: History

 Bosque was a Victory ship design, VC2-S-AP5 and was named after Bosque County, Texas, United States.
-She was laid down on 7 August 1944 at Wilmington, California, by the California Shipbuilding Corporation under a Maritime Commission contract (MCV hull 51); launched on 28 October 1944; sponsored by Mrs. Donald F. Stace; delivered to the Navy on 17 December 1944; and commissioned on 17 December 1944.
+She was laid down on 7 August 1944 at Wilmington, Los Angeles, by the California Shipbuilding Corporation under a United States Maritime Commission contract (MCV hull 51); launched on 28 October 1944; sponsored by Mrs. Donald F. Stace; delivered to the Navy on 17 December 1944; and commissioned on 17 December 1944.

 For two months, Bosque visited various ports on the west coast before departing Portland, Oregon, on 18 February 1945 bound for the Hawaiian Islands.
 She reached the island of Oahu on the 25th and operated among the islands for about two weeks.
 On 11 March, the attack transport continued her voyage west.
 Bosque arrived at Eniwetok in the Marshall Islands on 20 March but departed the atoll the next day.
 From there, she moved to Saipan in the Marianas where she remained from 24 to 30 March.

 She departed Saipan on the 30th and arrived at Guam on the 31st.
 The next day, Bosque returned to Saipan where she embarked troops bound for the Okinawa campaign.
 She left Saipan on 15 April, stopped at Ulithi in the Western Carolines from the 17th to the 22d, and arrived off Okinawa on 26 April.
 During her four-day stay in the Ryukyus, Bosque witnessed a number of Japanese air attacks.
 On several occasions, her antiaircraft battery opened fire, and she claimed to have splashed a "Frances" medium bomber on the night of the 28th.
 On 30 April, the attack transport headed back toward the United States.
 She stopped off at Saipan from 5 to 7 May and then continued on to San Francisco, where she arrived on 22 May.